 The temperature reaches 100 or over in Santa Rosa maybe 3-6 days out of the year if you are lucky.
 The upper Napa Valley in Napa County – just east of Sonoma County, or Cloverdale in northern Sonoma County tend to be much warmer then Santa Rosa in the summer months.
 However, Santa Rosa is usually a bit warmer then these places in the winter.
 Warmer summers start well north of Santa Rosa around Cloverdale and Ukiah.
 The Santa Rosa plain sits in fairly close proximity to the Pacific Ocean (about 35-40 minutes driving) and as a result is strongly influenced strongly by the ocean.
 Mid winter highs generally average in the mid to upper 50’s.
 Weeks can go by without temperatures much above 58 degrees F. Summers are very dry and mild.
 Daytime highs usually remain in the 70’s and low 80’s.
 The all time record high in Santa Rosa was 113 degrees and the all time record low was 9 degrees.

 Almost without fail, the weather turns to crap the last week in October or the first week in November and generally remains so for all of November, December, January and most of February.
+Three miserable things generally converge at once at this time of year including shorter daylight hours, colder weather both during the day and night and grey skies and rain at times.
 If you have a strong aversion to cold weather, these are months you will absolutely want to avoid visiting Santa Rosa.

-Typically between the months of November and March Santa Rosa receives a fair amount of frost and nights where the temperature hovers at 32 F or several degrees below.
+Typically between the months of November and March Santa Rosa goes through a number of ‘cold snaps’ in which frost is common at night and the temperature hovers at 32 F or several degrees below.
 What is disgusting is that simply a 2-6 hour drive south to central or southern California will almost always put you in much better weather during mid fall through late winter.

 Because of the generally colder nights in the winter its difficult to grow semi tropical fruit such as avocados or bananas – although if you know where to look you can actually find several large avocado trees and a few small banana plants growing around town.
 Merely a 90 minute to 2 hour drive south will put you in a region where you can grow avocados much easier.